Know them well, it is simple?

 Synthetic Diamond: this is definitely the most complex synthetic gemstone to identify even for Gemmologists that are not equipped with sophisticated tools, present only in large laboratories.
 These stones are Diamonds in all respects, so it takes complex tests to identify them.
 Nevertheless the topic does not currently pose particular concern as the cost to produce synthetic diamonds is equal if not greater to the costs to extract natural ones.

-Sophistications and treatments
+Sophistications and treatments of Diamonds

 Some of you might wonder if there are beautification treatments made on Diamonds.